verdaccio/website/website/translated_docs/cs/auth.md

 #### Anonymní publikování

-`verdaccio` allows you to enable anonymous publish, to achieve that you will need to set up correctly your [packages access](packages.md).
+`verdaccio` allows you to enable anonymous publish.
+To achieve that you will need to correctly set up your [packages access](packages.md).

 Např.: